Super Easy Tips to Learn Medical Terminology

 The key here is to create an image that is silly, gigantic and unrealistic.
 The mind forgets the ordinary.
 It’s the unusual that gets remembered!

 Step 5.
 Now when you read or hear the word “ginglymoid”, the sound of the syllables of that word will make you think of “jingly mud”.
-When you picture the image you just created, you’ll know that this terms means “hinged joints.”
+When you picture the image you just created, you’ll know that these terms mean “hinged joints.”

 If you’ve pictured this image and engraved it deep in your visual memory, the sound will recall the crazy image of jingle bells stuck in the mud and sore elbows.
 Thus, you’ll be reminded that “ginglymoid” means a hinged joint such as the elbow.

-2. Medical Terminology Games: Apps and Tools for Your Phone
+2. Learning Medical Terminology: Games, Apps, and Tools for Your Phone

-Here’s a list of some the best apps that can help you learn medical language:
+Here’s a list of some the best apps that can help you learn the medical language:

 MCAT Flashcards – Kaplan National Practice Test: You can create customized card sets choosing from 200 concepts in physics, general chemistry, biology, and organic chemistry.